LT-IntroToAI-SY2324/a2-movie-chatbot-bimarchan06/README.md

 match(['who', '%', 'the', 'movie', '%'],
       ['what', 'movies', 'were', 'made', 'in', '1974'])
 ```
+If different they return none since who and what aren't the same

 should return `None`

 For simplicity, we do not allow our pattern to contain the sequence `['%', '%']` or `['%', '_']` because that would make the `match` function much more complicated.